Adenovirus Infection

 How can adenovirus infection be prevented?

-How long can an infected person carry adenovirus?
+How long can a sick person carry adenovirus?

 Adenovirus infections are most contagious during the first few days of symptoms.
-Some people, especially those with weakened immune systems, can carry the virus in their tonsils, adenoids, or intestines for weeks or longer.
-These people might not have any symptoms, but are still be able to spread the virus to others.
+Some people, like those with weakened immune systems, can carry the virus for longer.
+These people might not have any symptoms but are still able to spread the virus to others.

 How can I get more information about adenovirus infection?